amaya-macarena/ASMC-SURR/README.md

 asmc_func_surr.py : contain the auxiliar functions called by asmc.py.

 ##Note that there is a file missing called PCADATA.m (too big for github), which contains the coefficients learnt for the model principal component decomposition of this example.
-In case you would like to reproduce the exact teste case, I can easily provide you with the file.
+In case you would like to reproduce the exact teste case, please contact me (amayamacarena@gmail.com).

 ## Performing the inversion
 Modify the user-defined parameters and run run_asmc_surr.py.